kharvd/gpt-cli/README.md

 # gpt-cli

-Command-line interface for ChatGPT.
+Command-line interface for ChatGPT and Claude.

 ![screenshot](./screenshot.png)

 ## Features

-- **Command-Line Interface**: Interact with ChatGPT directly from your terminal.
+- **Command-Line Interface**: Interact with ChatGPT or Claude directly from your terminal.
 - **Model Customization**: Override the default model, temperature, and top_p values for each assistant, giving you fine-grained control over the AI's behavior.
+- **Usage tracking**: Track your API usage with token count and price information.
 - **Keyboard Shortcuts**: Use Ctrl-C, Ctrl-D, and Ctrl-R shortcuts for easier conversation management and input control.
 - **Multi-Line Input**: Enter multi-line mode for more complex queries or conversations.
 - **Markdown Support**: Enable or disable markdown formatting for chat sessions to tailor the output to your preferences.